 You can get a snapshot of my story hereby reported by Fox34 Television in Lubbock, Texas.

 Here is another good video summary detailing my story.

-Pastor Umar Mulinde is also leading a training school, equipping leaders with practical strategic methods of transforming communities, advocacy, development and care for the persecuted believers.
+In Uganda, along with the normal ministries of our church, we help adults and children who are victims of religious persecution.
 Please stand with us in Prayer and faith to help us solve the following urgent needs of our ministry in Uganda.